erromu/minibone/README.md

 ```

+## Daemon

+It is just another python class to run a periodical task in another thread.
+It can be used in two modes: subclasing and callback

+#### Usage as SubClass mode

+- Subclass Daemon
+- call super().__init__() in yours
+- Overwrite on_process method with yours
+- Add logic you want to run inside on_process
+- Be sure your methods are safe-thread to avoid race condition
+- self.lock is available for lock.acquire / your_logic / lock.release
+- call start() method to keep running on_process in a new thread
+- call stop() to finish the thread

+Check [sample_clock.py](https://github.com/erromu/minibone/blob/main/src/minibone/sample_clock.py) for a sample

+#### Usage as callback mode

+- Instance Daemon by passing a callable
+- Add logic to your callable method
+- Be sure your callable is safe-thread to avoid race condition
+- call start() method to keep running callable in a new thread
+- call stop() to finish the thread

+Check [sample_clock_callback.py](https://github.com/erromu/minibone/blob/main/src/minibone/sample_clock_callback.py) for a sample

 ## Logging

-It allows to setup a logger using UTC time that outputs to stderr or to a file.
+Setup a logger using UTC time that outputs logs to stdin or to a file.
-It is friendly to filerotation when setting output to a file
+It is friendly to filerotation (when setting output to a file)

 ```python